-- For relief from pain standard Paracetamol will be administered in liquid or tablet form for the relief of pain i.e. period pain, migraine. - For travel sickness medication will be administered if required before educational visits and must be age appropriate and supplied by the parent/guardian in its original packaging with the PIL if available.
+• For relief from pain

+- o Standard Paracetamol will be administered in liquid or tablet form for the relief of pain i.e. period pain, migraine. - o Ibuprofen will NOT be administered to any pupil diagnosed with asthma or under the age of 12. - For mild allergic reaction antihistamine (see Anaphylaxis) NB parental consent should be gained for those pupils known to require anti-histamine as part of their IHCP.
+Verbal consent to administer hay fever medication will be gained at the time of administration by contacting the parents and this will be recorded in writing.
+In an emergency medication can be administered with the consent of the emergency services. - For travel sickness medication will be administered if required before educational visits and must be age appropriate and supplied by the parent/guardian in its original packaging with the PIL if available.
+Parental consent to administer gained as part of the educational or residential visit.

-Only 1 dose of any of the above medications suitable to the weight and age of the pupil will be administered during the school day.
+Only 1 dose of any of the above medications suitable to the weight and age of the pupil will be administered during the school day as required with parental consent gained using template B.